 5.)
 Open your windows.
 Did you know that the inside of a home generally has three to four times the dangerous pollutants and small particles of the outside world.
 Building materials, finishes, carpets, furniture and computers can all off-gas in our homes for years.
 Let fresh air circulate through your home as often as possible.
 If you live in a heavily trafficked area do so at low traffic times.

 6.)
 Cultivate Houseplants.
-According to NASA not only do houseplants absorb carbon monoxide and release oxygen, but certain house plants, such as bamboo palm and english ivy, can actually help to eliminate benzene, formaldehyde and/or trichloroethylene.
+According to NASA not only do houseplants clean the air (but not really), but certain house plants, such as bamboo palm and english ivy, can actually help to eliminate benzene, formaldehyde and/or trichloroethylene in minute quantities.
 NASA recommends 15 to 18 good-sized houseplants in six- to eight-inch (203 mm) diameter containers in a 1,800-square-foot (170 m2) house - but while houseplants may help in using Biophilic Design in a Home Office for better health, a good ventilation system is still preferable.